 - X-rays, ultrasounds, MRI, CT, nuclear medicine, and other images are available on CD/DVD.

 - Mammography images are available in either electronic or film formats.

 - Radiology images and mammogram films must be requested through the Radiology Data Management Services, by completing the online authorization form (PDF) and faxing to: 480-301-8037.

-- Any questions for related to release of images may be directed to Radiology Data Management at 480-301-4211.
+- Any questions related to release of images may be directed to Radiology Data Management at 480-301-4211.

-Charges will apply for medical record copies or CD/DVD Radiology images released directly to you:
+Charges will apply for medical record copies or CD/DVD radiology images released directly to you:

 Our usual procedure is to mail any requested records.
-You may also pick them up yourself at either
+You also may pick them up yourself at either:

 Charges excluding postage still apply for records picked up in person.
 Please allow 48 hours (two business days) to process your request.